The Austrian Federal Civil Service

 Legal basis for the change of responsibilities is the "Amended Ministerial Law (in German: Bundesministeriengesetz) 1986", amended Act "Bundesministeriengesetz-Novelle 2025, BGBl.
 I Nummer 10/2025".

-Public administration in Austria is carried out on 3 levels: the Federal level, the level of the 9 Länder (i. e.
-Regions), and that of the 2,094 municipalities.
-In addition, social insurance funds, statutory representative bodies (called “Chambers”, e. g. the Chamber of Labour and the Chamber of Commerce), and other legal entities involved in providing public services are sometimes included in the definition of the public sector.
+Public administration in Austria is organized across 3 levels: The federal level, the level of the 9 regions (referred to as Länder), and the local level, which comprises 2,092 municipalities.
+In a broader sense, the public sector also includes social insurance institutions, statutory representative bodies known as “Chambers” (such as the Chamber of Labour and the Chamber of Commerce), as well as other legal entities established under public law that are responsible for delivering public services.

 The Federal Civil Service